Soon, you can bungee jump, paraglide in Mumbai

-MTDC has approved a Rs 100-crore facelift plan for the ancient heritage structure, which will soon offer adventure facilities and a restaurant to tourists
+MTDC has approved a Rs 100-crore facelift plan for Gilbert Hill, the ancient heritage structure in Andheri.
+The hill will soon offer adventure facilities for tourists

 Gilbert Hill, the ancient monolithic rock in Andheri, will soon be a buzzing tourist spot if the Maharashtra Tourism Development Corporation (MTDC) is to be believed.
 The tourism body has just approved a makeover project of Rs 100 crore for the site, which will soon have a restaurant and adventure sports facilities.